To attend college or university for photography, or to get a job working in photography, at some point, you will need a student photography portfolio.

 Include Relevant Additional Information

-Other information that you can include in your photography portfolio for university includes an artist statement or an about me page, which help to clarify your intentions, influences, and what you plan to get out of the school or job you are applying for.
+Additional information you can include in your photography portfolio for the university includes an artist statement or a about me page, which help to clarify your intentions, influences, and expectations for your future career.

 Showcase Your Adaptability

-Here’s the thing: if you’re a freelance photographer, it’s going to be necessary to focus in on your particular niche in order to find your ideal clients.
-However, when you’re creating a photography portfolio for college, university, or a job, it’s more important to demonstrate your flexibility when it comes to creating a wide variety of types of photographic content.
+Here’s the truth: freelance photographers must target specific niches to find ideal clients.
+However, when creating a portfolio for college, university, or a job, you should demonstrate your flexibility in creating a wide variety of types of photographic content.

-With this in mind, include photos in your photography portfolio for university that show the many different sides to your work.
-If you love shooting still lifes in an indoor studio environment, by all means, include examples of that, because the work you are most passionate about will likely be the easiest and most enjoyable for you to talk about.
-However, this shouldn’t be the only type of photography you showcase in your photography portfolio for college.
-Instead, include some wildlife photography, or head out to a club event to really add variety to the type of photography you are presenting.
+With this in mind, include photos that showcase many sides of of your work in your university portfolio.
+If you love shooting still lifes in a studio environment, by all means, include examples of that, because the work you are most passionate about will likely be the easiest and most enjoyable for you to talk about.

 Choose Your Best Work

 Sometimes it can be challenging to separate your best work from photos that you have a personal attachment to, or that bring up positive memories.
-Try to approach curating your photography portfolio for college as objectively as you can, putting the emphasis on the technical elements that make a good photograph rather than whatever emotions you might have tied up with your work.
-Just because you love a photo does not mean that it necessarily belongs in your photography portfolio for university.
+Curate your photography portfolio for college by taking an objective approach, stressing the technical elements that make a good photograph.
+Even if you love a photo, it doesn’t necessarily belong in your university portfolio.

 Demonstrate Your Growth

 If you choose to talk about your growth as a photographer over time, select one or two older photographs in order to visually demonstrate how far you’ve come and all of the work you’ve put into your practice up until this point.
-You can talk about how the older work differs from what you’re doing now, what you learned from it, and how you’ve applied that knowledge to become a better photographer.
+You can talk about how the older work differs from what you’re doing now, and how you learned from it to become a better photographer.

-However, be careful not to overload your photography portfolio for university with these lower quality shots, because your goal here is to focus on the work you’re doing now and how that can benefit the school or job you are applying to.
-This is more relevant for applications to college or university, where admissions officers will be keen to see what skills you have worked to teach yourself on your own, and how you’ve improved over time.
-Workplaces, on the other hand, are more likely to care about the output you’re creating now and what you’ll be able to bring to the table if they choose to hire you.
+Nevertheless, don’t include low-quality images in your portfolio because you’re here to focus on the work you’re doing today and how that can benefit your college or career aspirations.
+In college or university, where admissions officers want to see what self-taught skills you have and how you have developed, this information is more important.
+Workplaces, on the other hand, care more about what you’re producing now and what you can contribute to them if they hire you.